 33.7.4.2 EDAM Entity Responsibility.
 In response to an interruption of EDAM Entity participation in the Day-Ahead Market by the CAISO, all EDAM Entities will follow NERC Reliability Standards applicable to their roles as Balancing Authorities in an effort to alleviate operational and system conditions and restore routine operations, and all EDAM Entity Scheduling Coordinators will promptly inform the CAISO of actions taken by the EDAM Entities they represent in response to an interruption of EDAM Entity participation in the Day-Ahead Market by the CAISO through updates to their Schedules, Interchange E-Tags, transmission limit adjustments, or Outage and derate information, as applicable.
 If the interruption of EDAM Entity participation results in the EDAM Entity not receiving a

-Day-Ahead Market Schedule, then the EDAM Entity must submit all Bids to the RTM.
-If it is necessary for an EDAM Entity to reduce or suspend EDAM Transfers between one or more Balancing Authority Areas in the EDAM Area, the EDAM Entity must communicate and coordinate with the CAISO and impacted EDAM Entities prior to curtailing EDAM Transfers, and should continue to communicate and coordinate with the CAISO and all EDAM Entities to assess and mitigate potential issues within the EDAM Area.
+Day-Ahead Market Schedule, then the EDAM Entity must submit information to the RTM as required by Section 29 and applicable to an EIM Entity.
+If it is necessary for an EDAM Entity to reduce or suspend EDAM Transfers between one or more Balancing Authority Areas in the EDAM Area, the EDAM Entity must communicate and coordinate with the CAISO and impacted EDAM Entities prior to curtailing EDAM Transfers as soon as practicable, and should continue to communicate and coordinate with the CAISO and all EDAM Entities to assess and mitigate potential issues within the EDAM Area.

 33.7.5 EDAM Transfer Priority Relative to Demand

-EDAM Transfers will have a priority equal to Demand in the EDAM Area under normal operating conditions.
-If it is necessary for an EDAM Entity or the CAISO to reduce or suspend EDAM Transfers between one or more Balancing Authority Areas in the EDAM Area based on operational judgement and consistent with Good Utility Practice, the CAISO and the EDAM Entity must communicate and coordinate with impacted EDAM Entities and the CAISO prior to curtailing EDAM Transfers.
-This communication and coordination should continue among the CAISO and all potentially impacted EDAM Entities to assess and mitigate potential issues within the EDAM Area.
-The CAISO and the EDAM Entity will undertake any reduction or suspension of EDAM Transfers between one or more Balancing Authority Areas in the EDAM Area in a manner that is not unduly discriminatory or preferential, taking into account any potential or actual involuntary curtailment of Demand within a Balancing Authority Area.
-The CAISO will adjust the EDAM Transfer limits to reflect in the CAISO Markets the reduction or suspension directed by the EDAM Entity or the CAISO in accordance with the procedures and timelines in the Business Practice Manual for the Extended Day-Ahead Market.
+EDAM Transfers will have a priority equal to Demand in the EDAM Area.
+If it is necessary for an EDAM Entity or the CAISO to reduce or suspend EDAM Transfers between one or more Balancing Authority Areas in the EDAM Area based on operational judgement and consistent with Good Utility Practice, the CAISO or the EDAM Entity may do so, provided that the reduction or suspension is consistent with the EDAM Transmission Service Provider tariff or the CAISO Tariff, as applicable, and communicated to potentially impacted Balancing Authority Areas in the EDAM Area in advance, if practicable, or immediately following the reduction or suspension.
+This communication and subsequent coordination should continue among the CAISO and all potentially impacted EDAM Entities to assess and mitigate potential issues within the EDAM Area until resolution of the circumstances underlying the reduction or suspension in the Real-Time Market as may be reflected by results provided under Section 29.34(o).
+Further, the CAISO and the EDAM Entity will only undertake any reduction or suspension of EDAM Transfers between one or more Balancing Authority Areas in the EDAM Area in a manner that is not unduly discriminatory or preferential, taking into account any transmission scheduling priorities in the EDAM Transmission Service Providers’ tariff or CAISO Tariff, as applicable, and potential or actual involuntary curtailment of Demand within a Balancing Authority Area.
+The CAISO will promptly adjust the EDAM Transfer limits or EIM Transfer limits associated with the reduction or suspension to reflect in the CAISO Markets the reduction or suspension directed by the EDAM Entity with respect to its Balancing Authority Area or the CAISO with respect to its Balancing Authority Area. .

 33.8 [Not Used]